Genes contain your DNA — the code that controls much of your body’s form and function, from making you grow taller to regulating your body systems.

 Gene therapy should not have more risks and problems than the potential benefits it can provide to anyone who uses it.

-Even with the approval of the FDA many organizations continues to pay close attentions to clinical trials performed under gene therapy; because researchers are now required to report any harmful side effects.
+Even with the approval of the FDA, many organizations continue to pay close attention to clinical trials performed under gene therapy; because researchers are now required to report any harmful side effects.

 Treatments and experiment done in gene therapy should be tested extensively, many people can share that opinion.